jesusmarket/jesusmarket/wp-content/plugins/simple-membership/readme.txt

 https://simple-membership-plugin.com/

 == Changelog ==

+= 3.2.0 =
+- Added Catalan language translation file.
+The translation was submitted by Josep Ramon.
+- Custom post type categories are also listed in the category protection menu.
+- Added a new filter (swpm_members_menu_items_per_page) that can be used to customize the number of items that is listed in the members menu.
+- The default number of items listed in the members menu by default has been increased to 50.
+- Comment protection fix for posts using "more" tag.
+- Comments of protected posts are also protected.
+- Added CSS classes for all the field rows in the standard membership registration form.
+- Added CSS classes for all the field rows in the edit profile form.

+= 3.1.9 =
+- Added new merge vars that can be used in the registration complete email.
+These are {member_id}, {account_state}, {email}, {member_since}
+- Added trailingslashit() to the after logout redirect URL.
+- Created a new extension to show member info. [usage documentation](https://simple-membership-plugin.com/simple-membership-addon-show-member-info/)
+- A new cookie is dropped when a member logs into the site.
+It can be used for caching plugin compatibility.
+- Added a new function to load the template for login widget and password reset form.
+This will allow customization of the login widget by adding the custom template to the theme folder.

+= 3.1.8 =
+- Improved the members and payments menu rendering for smaller screen devices.
+- Added a utility function to easily output a formatted date in the plugin according to the WordPress's date format settings.
+- Fixed a bug in the wp username and email validation functionality.
+Thanks to Klaas van der Linden for pointing it out.
+- The membership password reset form has been restructured (the HTML table has been removed).

+= 3.1.7 =
+- Added debug logging for after a password is reset successfully.
+- The plugin will prevent WordPress's default password reset email notification from going out when a member resets the password.
+- Added a new bulk action item.
+Activate account and notify members in bulk.
+Customize the activation email from the email settings menu of the plugin.
+- Added validation in the bulk operation function to check and make sure that multiple records were selected before trying the bulk action.
+- Updated the Portuguese (Brazil) language translation file.
+The translation was updated by Fernando Telles.
+- Updated the Tools interface of the plugin.
+- The members list can now be filtered by account status (from the members interface)
+- The members list now shows "incomplete" keyword in the username field for the member profiles that are incomplete.
+- Added an "Add Member" tab in the members menu.

 = 3.1.6 =
 - Added a new feature to show the admin toolbar to admin users only.